CMUS 151 Commercial Applied Music I

 Final Performance Assignment

 At the end of the semester, the student will video record a final performance and upload a link to this video to the learning management system.
+At least two pieces, songs, or projects must be submitted.
+The student may do three according to discussions and agreement with the professor.
 This performance consists of assigned selections prepared during the semester.
-In this performance, the student should demonstrate technical fluency and expressiveness, give a stylistically appropriate performance, and demonstrate professionalism in performance.